 In lectures, they talk about their project experiences and the challenges associated with them.
 It is even more instructive if they give a detailed insight into their working methods and professional reality in workshops.

-The diverse groups, which come together to develop a game, should include students of all specialisations and, with a share of about 30% of foreign students, are usually also internationally positioned.
+The diverse groups, which come together to develop a game, should include students of all specializations and, with a share of about 30% of foreign students, are usually also internationally positioned.

 Teamwork is an essential part of working life in a studio.
 During my first years at Lionhead Studios in Guildford, England, I experienced how inspiring a diverse team can be.
 A team with people from all over the world and from both game- and non-game professions.